kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 Teaching material will primarily be English, but the teaching will be in Danish.

-See more about the course in the official curriculum.
+See more about the course in the official curriculum which can be downloaded from the main page [https://kompetence.kea.dk/uddannelser/it-digitalt/diplom-i-it-sikkerhed](https://kompetence.kea.dk/uddannelser/it-digitalt/diplom-i-it-sikkerhed)
+- near the top "Download studieordningen".

 ### Exam: